Saint Lawrence: In popular culture

-In Fargo, season 1, episode 3, Lorne Malvo notes the stained glass window of St Lawrence in Stavros' office, in response to which Stavros narrates his martyrdom, in "A Muddy Road".
+In Fargo, season 1, episode 3, Lorne Malvo notes the stained glass window of St Lawrence in Stavros's office, in response to which Stavros narrates his martyrdom, in "A Muddy Road".

-In the video game Dota 2 created by Valve, Lina the Slayer's dying voice line "Turn me over...
-I'm done" is a reference to Lawrence of Rome.

-In a scene in the 1992 film, Lorenzo's Oil, Augusto, Michaela, and Lorenzo tell a story about St Lawrence and refer to his Feast Day as "The Night of The Shooting Stars."
+In a scene in the 1992 film Lorenzo's Oil, Augusto, Michaela, and Lorenzo tell a story about St Lawrence and refer to his Feast Day as "The Night of The Shooting Stars".